What is ptosis

 How to treat ptosis

-For the treatment of blepharoptosis, we first exclude or treat internal diseases, and if the symptoms seem to be fixed, surgical treatment is considered.
+For the treatment of ptosis, the first step is to exclude or treat internal diseases, and if the symptoms seem to be fixed, surgical treatment is considered.
 Surgery can be done on a day trip under local anesthesia unless it is a small child.
 There are many types of surgery, from surgery that does not cut the skin, to surgery that removes a large amount of skin, and grafting of tendons and artificial materials.
 The surgical procedure that suits each individual is determined based on the degree of ptosis, excess skin condition, and function of the levator muscle.
 In severe cases, multiple treatments may be required.

 Flow of blepharoptosis treatment